levin-riegner/flutter-template/README.md

 # Flutter Template

 Flutter template Application to checkout for new projects.
-Now null-safe!
+Check the [docs/](/docs/) folder for all the features and documentation.

 ## Installation